trxdave/ireland-rugby-quiz/README.md

 ![alt text](<documentation/layout/footer.jpg>)

-## End Page ##
+## End of play quiz ##

-The "End" page shows the final score of the current game.
+The "End of play quiz" shows the final score of the current game.

 ![alt text](<documentation/layout/showscore.jpg>)